charlesleejy/system-design/design/rest-vs-rpc-vs-graphql.md

 ### Conclusion

 gRPC is a powerful and efficient RPC framework that provides a robust solution for communication between distributed systems.
 By leveraging Protocol Buffers and HTTP/2, gRPC offers high performance, scalability, and ease of use, making it a popular choice for modern application architectures.

+## GraphQL

+GraphQL is a query language for APIs and a runtime for executing those queries with your existing data.
+It was developed by Facebook in 2012 and publicly released in 2015.
+GraphQL provides a more efficient, powerful, and flexible alternative to the traditional REST API.

+### Key Features of GraphQL:

+1. Client-Specified Queries: Unlike REST, where the server defines the structure of the response, GraphQL allows clients to request exactly what they need and nothing more.
+This means clients can pull data from multiple sources in a single request.

+2. Single Endpoint: GraphQL typically uses a single endpoint to handle all queries.
+This simplifies the process of API versioning and decreases the complexity of the API surface.

+3. Type System: It uses a strong type system to define the capabilities of an API.
+All types are specified in a schema using GraphQL's Schema Definition Language (SDL).
+This type system allows the server to validate queries against the schema and ensures that the returned results match the expectations.

+4. Introspective: GraphQL APIs are self-documenting.
+Clients can query the API for details about its schema.
+This allows for powerful developer tools that can leverage the API’s metadata.

+5. Real-time Data with Subscriptions: Beyond queries and mutations (for fetching and modifying data, respectively), GraphQL supports subscriptions.
+Subscriptions allow clients to subscribe to real-time notifications of data changes, which are usually implemented via WebSockets.

+### Benefits of GraphQL:

+- Efficiency: Clients control the size of responses by specifying exactly what they need, which can reduce the amount of data transferred over the network.
+- Aggregated Data Requests: Clients can get all the data they need in a single request rather than making multiple requests to different endpoints, as typically occurs with REST.
+- Strongly Typed: The type system ensures that the API is correctly used by the client, providing developers with immediate feedback on what is possible through the API without needing to refer to separate documentation.

+### Use Cases for GraphQL:

+- Complex Systems and Microservices: GraphQL is particularly advantageous in settings with complex or numerous data sources (e.g., microservices architectures) because it allows for aggregating various data sources into a unified API.
+- Mobile Applications: Mobile apps benefit from GraphQL's efficient data loading capabilities, which can minimize the number of network requests and reduce data usage, critical for devices on slower connections.
+- Real-time Applications: Its subscription capability is ideal for real-time applications, like messaging apps, where data must be updated in real-time across all users.

+Overall, GraphQL offers a modern approach to building and interacting with APIs, providing flexibility and efficiency that can enhance developer productivity and improve the performance of web and mobile applications.